 The publication of John Hodgman’s first book of complete world knowledge, 2005’s The Areas Of My Expertise, led to an appearance on The Daily Show With Jon Stewart, which in turn led to regular guest stints on the show (now via a segment called “You’re Welcome”) and a high-profile job as the PC in the long-running Apple “Get A Mac” advertising campaign.
 From there, the humorist has dabbled in acting, with a minor turn on Battlestar Galactica and a more substantial one on HBO’s Bored To Death, and appearances in movies such as Coraline, The Invention Of Lying, Baby Mama, Arthur, and The Best And The Brightest.
 His unexpected transformation into “A Famous Minor Television Personality” formed the backbone for 2008’s More Information Than You Require, his follow-up to The Areas Of My Expertise.

 In That Is All, the third and final book of the trilogy—indeed, one of the final books to be published before the coming “global superpocalypse”—Hodgman warns darkly (and hilariously) of Ragnarok, the hellish event that will extinguish all life on Earth.
 He also finally writes about sports, which to him seems hellish in its own right.
 The book also includes a listing of the 700 Ancient And Unspeakable Ones that accompany Ragnarok, likely unnecessary survival tips, and quick answers to the key questions of the universe.
 Hodgman recently spoke to The A.V.
-Club about his new book, the end of the world, and why, as a cyborg, he won’t survive it.
+Club before his show at UP Comedy Club April 1 about his new book, the end of the world, and why, as a cyborg, he won’t survive it.

 The A.V.
 Club: How did your screening of Island Of The Lost Souls go?